kvokka/dtn/README.md

 or stop the client.

-Summary message always come with all possible fields, while for Update message it is possible to add a filter with `client.request.system.update_fields list: %w[Bid Ask]`
+Summary message always come with all possible fields, while for Update message it is possible to add a filter with `client.request.quote.update_fields list: %w[Bid Ask]`

 This methods do not allow any historical data access, only real time.